revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 - Stochastic node: `n ~ dnNormal(0, 1)`
 - Constant node: `n <- 5`
 - Deterministic node: `n := m + 5`

-We wil use each of these assignment operators to set up the linear regression model.
+We will use each of these assignment operators to set up the linear regression model.

-First, we will read in the observed data as constant nodes:
+First, we read in the observed data as constant nodes:
 ```
 x_obs <- readDataDelimitedFile(file="data/x.csv", header=FALSE, delimiter=",")[1]
 y_obs <- readDataDelimitedFile(file="data/y.csv", header=FALSE, delimiter=",")[1]